grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 The more sophisticated `FAUST_LIST_ACTIVES` and `FAUST_LIST_PASSIVES` macros can possibly be used to call any `p` function (defined elsewhere in the architecture file) on each item.
 The [minimal-static.cpp](https://github.com/grame-cncm/faust/blob/master-dev/architecture/minimal-static.cpp) file demonstrates this feature.

-## Developing a new architecture file
+## Developing a New Architecture File

 Developing a new architecture file typically means writing a generic file, that will be populated with the actual output of the Faust compiler, in order to produce a complete file, ready to be compiled as a standalone application or plugin.